Structural stability of invasion graphs for Lotka--Volterra systems: Invasion graphs and information structures

-By Theorem \ref{thm:36} we have the following Corollary \begin{corollary} Let $A$ be Volterra--Lyapunov stable.
-If the above algorithm produces the edge from the equilibrium $u^*_1$ to the equilibrium $u^*_2$ then there exists the trajectory $ \gamma$ of \eqref{lv} such that $\lim_{t\to -\infty}\gamma(t) = u_1^*$ and $\lim_{t\to \infty}\gamma(t) = u_2^*$. \end{corollary} By above corollary we can be sure that if the above algorithm produces the edge then this edge represents the actual connection between the equilibria of the system.
-It is hence kind of ``inner approximation''.
-On the other hand Lemma \ref{hof} implies that IG of \cite{Hofbauer} is the ``outer approximation'' because every existing connection is represented in IG.
-So if we are able to prove that every connection present in IG is also constructed by the above algorithm we have the following chain of graphs, where each preceding graph is the subgraph of the next one,
+By the above corollary we can be sure that if the above algorithm produces the edge, then this edge represents the actual connection between the equilibria of the system.
+It is hence a kind of ``inner approximation'' of the graph of all connections between the equilibria.
+On the other hand, Lemma \ref{hof} implies that the IG of \cite{Hofbauer} is the ``outer approximation'', because every existing connection is represented in the IG.
+So, if we are able to prove that every connection present in the IG is also constructed by the above algorithm, we have the following chain of graphs, where each preceding graph is the subgraph of the next one:

+and all three structures must coincide.
+The inclusion (1) follows from Corollary \ref{corollary:incl} and needs $A$ to be Volterra--Lyapunov stable.
+The inclusion (2) follows from Lemma \ref{hof}, and does not necessarily need the Volterra--Lyapunov stability.
+We continue by proving (3).